vkuhlmann/minecraft-proximity/README.md

 4. Open the `publish` directory mentioned by the command output.
 5. The directory is flooded with DLL's.
 You could use it like this...
 6. ... or, what I did: I used the trick of [dnSpy's AppHostPatcher](https://github.com/dnSpy/dnSpy/blob/master/Build/AppHostPatcher/Program.cs).
 Compile it.
-Navigate your terminal to the `publish` directory, and execute
+Navigate your terminal to the `publish/` directory, and execute
 ```
 "D:\path\to\apphostpatcher\apphostpatcher.exe" MinecraftProximity.exe -d bin
 ```